halfburnttoast/TCPU816-v1/README.md

 * Leave the most amount of RAM possible to the user.
 * Make the project fully open-source for others to tinker with and learn from.

+## To Do (in no particular order)

+* Create standalone emulator for this computer (in C/Rust/Python/etc...)
+* Improve the assembler to allow for a more 6502-style syntax (rather than relying on opcode names to define the variants).
+* Research adding interrupts to the computer and what kinds of changes would need to happen.
+* See the TODO.docx for bugs and improvements.
+This can be found in 'TCPU816 Computer v1/Hardware/TODO.docx'.

 ## Purpose

 I've had a strong interest in computer design since I was a teenager and had developed multiple CPU implementations in software.
 But, I've always had a dream of making my own computer from scratch on real hardware.